Profile

 Chambers & Partners 2024

-Lyndon accepts instructions in general and financial crime, and regularly acts for both the prosecution and the defence.
-He also practices in public law and civil asset recovery alongside maintaining a strong advisory practice in corporate and individual clients.
+Lyndon accepts instructions in general and financial crime, acting for both the prosecution and the defence.
+He also practices in public law and civil asset recovery alongside maintaining a strong advisory practice for corporate and individual clients.

 He frequently provides advice at the early stages of proceedings at a stage where important strategic decisions can influence the ultimate outcome.
-He is equally comfortable advising on, and conducting, complex legal arguments as he is with advising on, and taking, strategic decisions in complex and serious litigation.
+He is comfortable advising on, and conducting, complex legal arguments in court, as well as advising on, strategic decisions in complex and serious litigation.

 Expertise

 He prosecutes on behalf of the CPS and other prosecuting agencies.
 Recent prosecution instructions include cases of murder, manslaughter, terrorism, fraud and money laundering, firearms, serious non-fatal violence and the supply of Class A drugs.
-Additionally, he is instructed in the first prosecution for offences contrary to the sanctions regime, involving a Russian politician.
+He is currently instructed in the first prosecution for offences contrary to the sanctions regime, involving a Russian politician.

-Recent defence instructions include cases involving offences of conspiracy to supply Class A drugs, rape and other serious sexual offences (including involving children), robbery, serious violence, human trafficking and cases of neglect resulting in death.
+Recent defence instructions include cases involving offences of conspiracy to defraud, conspiracy to supply Class A drugs, rape and other serious sexual offences (including involving children), serious violence, human trafficking and cases of neglect resulting in death.

-He has extensive experience in cases involving highly sensitive material and PII and when acting for the defence, in making targeted section 8 applications for disclosure.
+He has extensive experience in cases involving highly sensitive material and PII and when acting for the defence, in making effective and targeted section 8 applications for disclosure.

 Additionally, he has experience advising on issues surrounding legal professional privilege including at a pre-charge stage and acting as independent counsel.